dh-trier/wlv/schemas/wlv-label-docs.md

 #### qualityProduction

 Any information describing specific steps in or aspects of the production of the wine that are meant to positively influence the quality of the resulting wine.
 An example is the mention of the fact that the wine has been bottled at the property.
+(For the quality specifically of the grapes, including the selection process of the grapes, use 'qualityGrapes' instead.)

 - Status: Optional.
 - Frequency: Zero, once or several times.